 The Different Stages

-Hard-crack stage occurs at 300-310 F. Besides using a candy thermometer, this stage can also be determined by dropping a spoonful of hot syrup into a bowl of very cold water.
-Then remove the candy from the water and attempt to bend it—if the hard-crack stage has been reached, the syrup will form brittle threads in the water and will crack if you try to mold it.
+Hard-crack stage occurs at 300 to 310 F. If you don't have a candy thermometer, you can use the cold water test in a pinch: Drop a spoonful of hot syrup into cold water, then remove the candy from the water and attempt to bend it.
+If your syrup has reached the hard-crack stage, it will form brittle strands in the water and crack as you bend it.